Kidney (Chinese medicine): Storing essence and dominating development and reproduction

 The kidney's primary function is storing and controlling 'essence', or jing.
 Jing is the essence of qi and the basis for body matter and functional activities.
-There are two types of jing, congenital jing and acquired jing, which are stored in the kidney and known as kidney jing.
+There are two types of jing, congenital, prenatal jing and acquired or postnatal jing, which are stored in the kidney and known as kidney jing.
 Unlike qi, jing circulates in long cycles (seven years for females and eight years for males) governing developmental stages.
 The function of jing is to promote growth, development and reproduction, provide the basis for kidney qi, produce marrow, and provide the basis for jing, qi and shen (mind).
+The ancient book Huang Di Nei Jing Su Wen claimed that essence stored in the kidney was vital for human life, health and longevity.

 Congenital jing comes from the parents and determines basic constitution; it cannot be altered, but it can be positively influenced by acquired jing.
-Acquired jing is produced from food by the spleen and stomach, stored in the kidney and circulated in the body.
-Congenital and acquired jing have a promoting/ controlling relationship with each other and their interaction produces kidney jing; all three play a part in determining growth and development, sexual maturation, reproduction, and aging.
+Acquired jing is produced from digestion of food and water by the spleen and stomach, and respiration through the air that we breath and stored and in the kidney to be used by circulating within the body.
+Congenital and acquired jing have a promoting/ controlling/ transformational relationship with each other, through their interaction jing is produced; all three play a part in determining growth and development, sexual maturation, reproduction, recovery and aging.

 Every new jing cycle prompts a new cycle of development.
 For example, congenital jing exists from conception, carrying on from the jing of the parents.
 Once a child is born, acquired jing is responsible for replenishing congenital jing and starting the first independent jing cycle which, for the next seven years in girls and eight years in boys, will control growth and development.
 When the child loses its baby teeth, its body begins the pre-adolescence cycle.
 The next jing cycle is adolescence, when kidney jing matures and causes the ren meridian to open and flow.
 At this time, part of the kidney jing transforms into tian gui, which develops and maintains reproductive function.
 In the next stage physical growth finishes, and eventually declining jing leads to exhaustion of tian gui, thus extinguishing reproductive ability.
-Inevitably, decline of jing leads to death.
+Inevitably, decline of jing leads to old age, sickness and eventually death.